lektorium-tutor/lekt/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Question about using Tutor
+name: Question about using Lekt
 about: This is not the appropriate channel

 ---